rubillos/RV-Bridge/README.md

 * Lights, switches, and fans are complete.
 * Temperature readings from thermostats are reflected in the Home app.
 * Thermostat control is complete.

 ---
+## <a name="todo"></a>To-Do

+* Some RVs have AC units that can work as a heat pump; only the AC portion of these units is currently handled.
+(Ours only has a furnace so I don't currently have a way to implement this.)

+---
 ## <a name="hardware"></a>Hardware